demisto/content/Packs/Mattermost/Integrations/MattermostV2/README.md

 Mattermost is an open-source, self-hostable online chat service with file sharing, search, and integrations.
-It is designed as an internal chat for organisations and companies.
+It is designed as an internal chat for organizations and companies.
-This integration was integrated and tested with version xx of MattermostV2.

 Some changes have been made that might affect your existing content.
-If you are upgrading from a previous version of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-mattermost-v2).
+If you are upgrading from a previous version of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration---mattermost-v2).

 ## Configure Mattermost v2 on Cortex XSOAR